Hunza Valley Pakistan Travel Guide

 Formal retreats are not common.
 The peaceful mountain environment, clean air, plus gorgeous scenery offer an ideal setting for self-organized practices.

 Local communities may have traditional healing practices with herbal remedies or healers.
-These are not typically tourist offerings but can be explored through local connections.
+These aren't typically tourist offerings however explored through connections with locals.

 Many guesthouses have quiet garden areas or rooftops suitable for personal reflection and practice.